 Animals can be the carrier of diseases that we humans can get by interacting or eating them.
-While you won’t eat your pet you do have to interact in many ways with them.
-You’ll handle your pets and clean their enclosures for example.
-Reptiles are one of the carriers of the Salmonella bacteria but does your pet crested gecko carry it?
+While you won’t eat your pet, you do have to interact in many ways with them.
+Reptiles are one of the carriers of the Salmonella bacteria, but does your pet crested gecko carry it?

-Do crested geckos have salmonella?
 Crested geckos can be the carrier of the Salmonella bacteria without signs that they’re sick.
-You should always take the right precautions to prevent transmission of the bacteria to you, your children or people with weakened immune systems.
+Always take the proper precautions to prevent transmission of the bacteria to you, your children, or people with weakened immune systems.

-While crested geckos can be a carrier of Salmonella this doesn’t mean that you shouldn’t get a crested gecko.
-You should just be careful when you handle a crestie and when you clean their terrarium.
-But when you read the rest of this article you will know what is risky behavior and how you can avoid getting an infection.
+While crested geckos can be a carrier of Salmonella, this doesn’t mean that you shouldn’t get a crested gecko.
+You should be careful when you handle a crestie and when you clean their terrarium.
+But when you read the rest of this article, you will know what risky behavior is and how you can avoid getting an infection.